Skip to main content

 • graphics

-The game's graphics are described as colorful, minimalistic, and aesthetically pleasing, contributing to a sense of exploration and narrative discovery.
-However, the lack of graphics settings and various bugs detract from the overall experience, leading to frustration among players.
-While the visuals are appreciated, some feel they cannot compensate for the game's repetitive nature and limited content.
+The graphics of the game are described as colorful, minimalistic, and aesthetically pleasing, contributing to a sense of exploration and intrigue.
+However, the lack of graphics settings and various bugs detract from the overall experience, with some players expressing frustration over interface issues.
+While the visuals are appreciated, they are not enough to compensate for the game's repetitive nature and lack of engaging content.

 • “Cube&Star is colorful, minimalistic, smart, darkly and subtly funny (the Nietzschean quips from the various geometric creatures make me alternate between wanting to laugh or cry), and aesthetically exquisite.”